MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 if __name__ == "__main__":
-    # Any code here gets run if your file is run in the terminal.
-    # It won't run if your code is imported into another project.
+    # If you run this from the terminal this block is executed.
 ```
 Here we define what we want our hero to look like.
 Our hero should have a name and should be able to have various different abilities.
 We'll store each of our hero's abilities as an element in a Python list.
 Each ability will be its own object that will keep track of its own properties.